Anita Mui: Legacy

 In 1998, an ATV-produced television series Forever Love Song told a story of a character which was loosely based on that of Mui, but the character names were purposely changed.
 In 2007, a television series was produced in China titled Anita Mui Fei (梅艷芳菲) to tell the story of her life.
 The 42-episode series was broadcast by China Education Television.
 Some subjects, such as her suffering from cancer, Leslie Cheung's suicide and her mother's real estate dilemma, were avoided.
 Alice Chan portrayed Mui in the series.

-On 23 September 2004, the Anita Mui True Heart Digital Multimedia Studio was opened at the University of Hong Kong.
-It included state-of-the-art equipment for digital audio and video editing.
-In Causeway Bay, an Anita Mui-themed cafe called Happiness Moon (囍月) is also dedicated to her legacy.